tiendu/tiendu.github.io/_posts/2025-05-29-return-on-liabilities-eng.md

 categories: ["Personal Notes & Reflections"]
 ---

-Can a simple ratio expose under-the-radar companies that use debt more efficiently than industry giants?
+Can a simple ratio expose under-the-radar companies that borrow smart, grow fast, and outperform giants?

 In this post, I'll introduce **RoL (Return on Liabilities)** - a practical, underrated metric to spot hidden alpha.
 It's fast, simple, and brutally honest about one thing: